Unspoiled Paradise: Coron, Palawan

 Upon entering the second lagoon, I was surprised at how open and extensive it was.
 The water was perfectly still, playful and strange – changing from warm to cool.
 Although Kayangan Lake is favored by many, Twin Lagoon was by far my favorite out of all the places we visited.
 I’m really glad they saved the best for last.

-- Tours vary depending on the company but the tour we went on was Tour A/Coron Island tour for P1,500/$32 per person by JY travel and tours.
+- Tours vary depending on the company but the tour we went on was Tour A/Coron Island tour for P1,500/$32 per person.
 Our package included lunch and entrance fees for the 6 destinations we visited.

 - The tour lasted the whole day from 8 am-5 pm.